newsgroups : Java Glossary

 See which posts are getting answers.
 Do what they do.
 See if there are discussions of your problem already posted.
 Ask your question in that context.
 You make a total ass of yourself if the first question you ask in a newsgroup has already been answered ten times before that day.

-Avoid Textpeak
+Avoid Textspeak

 Most of the people answering your questions will be considerably older than you.
 They either don’t understand or refuse to understand text speak aka dude speak.
-By that I mean words like, ”i, wanna, u, cud, nd, abt, ur…” Some people will be outright hostile at what they consider a lack of respect — deliberately making your question obscure.
+By that I mean words like, i, wanna, u, cud, nd, abt, ur… Some people will be outright hostile at what they consider a lack of respect — deliberately making your question obscure.
 Do your best to use conventional capitalization, punctuation, spelling and grammar.
 Further, be considerate of those for whom English is a second language.
 They can’t look up your hip vocabulary in their dictionaries.
 If you want to use them for typing shorthand, fine, but use some tool to expand them into standard English.

 Check the FAQs to be sure your question is not already answered there.
-If you ask a question that gets asked ten times a day that is already in the FAQs, you will make a very poor first impression, and will likely get your head bitten off.
+If you ask a question that gets asked ten times a day that is already in the FAQ s, you will make a very poor first impression and will likely get your head bitten off.
 Most questions asked by newbies have been answered hundreds of times before.

 Use Google groups